braydenanderson2014/C-Arduino-Libraries/README.md

 ## Contributing
 Contributions to UnorderedMap are welcome.
 Please adhere to the provided coding standards and include unit tests with your pull requests.

+# DoubleLinkedList Class

+# ArrayList Class

+# STATUS MEANINGS:
+* UNTESTED: Simply means the Author has not Tested the code on an Arduino.
+(Author may have tested to make sure project builds)
+* PARTIALLY-TESTED: Some Functions in the Library have been tested
+* MOSTLY-TESTED: Most of the Functions in the Library have been tested.
+The library may be considered stable at this point.
+* TESTED: The library has been basically tested.
+All functions have passed testing in one way or another.
+The library will be considered Stable at this point
+* TESTING: Working on Testing the library with basic use cases.
+* TESTING-NOT-NECESSARY: Exclusively for Virtual classes.
+(Iterator, Dictionary)
+* ACTIVE-DEVELOPMENT: Actively Building the library.
+Things are Extremely likely to change as things get built.
+The library may still be considered stable if it has been tested at all.
+However it is advised to use at your own risk!
+* PASSIVE-DEVELOPMENT: Library is usually tested at this point.
+May add features or modify a few things, especially if bugs are found.
+Mostly the readme files may be updated if they have not already been updated.
+* STABLE: Means the library should be functioning as intended.
+* UNPUBLISHED: Means the library has not been published on PlatformIO.
+This is reseverd for New Libraries that are Still being developed.